QuantEcon/lecture-python-intro/lectures/business_cycle.md

 The recovery from the crisis is another aspect.

-France, as a country with strong labor unions, has prolonged labor market recovery compared to the US and UK.
+France, with its strong labor unions, has prolonged labor market recovery compared to the US and UK.

 +++